Kikai, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Take care to choose the necessary type.
-The majority of adapters currently being sold are simply plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. It's important that you choose the correct kind.
+Many adapters that you can buy are simply plugs and require your devices to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most locations.

 Power bank for devices